Chapter 68, Guilty Of The Deadly Sin

 The first and foremost sin, pride, is the seventh deadly sin.
 Did you know, Elizabeth, it’s the one which led to Lucifer’s downfall?”

-You were not heart broken when he left, you were pride broken, no longer his exquisite Asian doll.
+You were not heartbroken when Edward left, you were pride broken, no longer his exquisite Asian doll.
 Again, and again you sought pride’s reinforcement with others until caught in the act with William’s lover.
 The shoe’s poison dart killed your pride as he abandoned you, unworthy of his attention, to console her.

 Pride is your sin Elizabeth, its why your soul still seeks peace because you have not understood your true sin against God, the sin of excessive self-love.
 It’s why during sex you made love to yourself.”